The Best Monitor Buyer’s Guide – Fall 2022

 The 24-inch 165Hz Gaming Monitor –

-Most competitors are stuck at 144Hz, but Gigabyte has punched up to 170Hz!
+Most monitors in this size class are stuck at 144Hz, but HP has punched it up to 165Hz!

 The 34-inch Gaming Monitor –